dbr/tabtabtab-nuke/readme.md

         import traceback
         traceback.print_exc()

-This replaces the builtin tab shortcut (you can change the last "Tab" argument to another shortcut if you wish)
+The original menu will still be available via "Ctrl+Tab".
+You can change the last "Tab" argument to another shortcut if you wish.

 ## Notes